Festivals & Events

 Beginning at the Kitaguchi Hongu Fuji on August 26 and lasting two days, this festival marks the end of the climbing season on Mt.
 Fuji .
 Traditionally, this shrine (formally known as Kitaguchi Hongu Fuji Sengen) was the starting point for climbers hoping to conquer Mt.
 Fuji .

 While most now take the bus to the fifth station and forego visiting this shrine altogether, it makes perfect sense that the spiritual gateway onto the sacred mountain celebrates in such elaborate fashion when the climbing season draws to an end.

 Moving the mikoshi

 During the festivities, two portable shrines known as mikoshi are carried from Fujiyoshida Sengen Shrine throughout the town.

-Crowds follow the mikoshi as they each take separate routes, weaving through different neighborhoods before they arrive and are enshrined at their sacred resting place.
+Crowds follow the mikoshi as they each take separate routes, weaving through different neighborhoods to their sacred resting place.
 On the completion of their journey, huge three-meter high torches are lit throughout the town in celebration.